IntelLabs/scenario_execution/docs/tutorials.rst

 Create Scenario Library
 -----------------------

-To add new features ti scenario execution, extensions libraries can be created.
+To add new features to scenario execution, extensions libraries can be created.
 An extension library typically provides one or more
-OpenSCENARIO 2.0 definition files and might additionally provide action implementations.
+OpenSCENARIO 2 definition files and might additionally provide action implementations.

 To show how to create such a library for scenario execution, we will add a ``custom_action`` action as an example.

-First, we need to define the ``custom_action`` in a OpenSCENARIO 2.0 file.
+First, we need to define the ``custom_action`` in a OpenSCENARIO 2 file.

 .. code-block::